profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 In various ways we all suffer injustice in our lives.
 Sometimes the pain runs deep and can last for years.
-Dhamma teachings emphasise not so much the pain but our relationship to it.
+Dhamma teachings emphasise not so much the pain as our relationship to it.
 As long as we are possessed by hatred and resistance, intelligence is compromised.
 Although action might be called for, if our heart is not free from hatred, we can’t know what right action would be.
 The Buddha advocates releasing ourselves